dmbarbour/glas/docs/GlasDesign.md

 Abstract CPUs are a useful pattern for acceleration.
 Instead of accelerating twenty floating-point math functions independently, accelerate evaluation of a bytecode for an abstract CPU that features floating-point registers.
 Use the bytecode to implement those twenty functions, and perhaps many more.
 The accelerator may optionally require that bytecode is a static parameter support ahead-of-time compilation or non-local evaluation on a GPGPU.

-The compiler or interpreter may provide specialized data representations to mitigate data conversion and validation overheads when moving data between accelerated operations.
-Type annotations can guard against accidental data conversions.
-Thus accelerators essentially extend their host with new performance primitives - functions and types both - without complicating formal semantics.
+Beyond the abstract CPU, it is feasible to accelerate distributed computation models, such as Kahn Process Networks, to actually use distributed processors.
+A compiler may introduce specialized data representations to avoid redundant data validation and access overheads.
+By accelerating an eval function and memoizing JIT compilation, a runtime can effectively support first-class functions.
+Ultimately, accelerators extend a compiler or runtime with new performance primitives without extending semantics.

-The cost of acceleration is implementation complexity, greater entanglement with the compiler, and related risks to correctness, security, and portability.
-Nonetheless, this tradeoff is worthwhile when it enables Glas to be used in problem domains where its performance is otherwise unacceptable.
-Glas will rely on acceleration to effectively support compression, cryptography, image rendering, machine learning, physics simulations, and many other problem domains.
+The cost of acceleration is implementation complexity, greater entanglement with the compiler or runtime implementation, and related risks to correctness, security, and portability.
+This tradeoff is worthwhile when it enables Glas to be used in a domain that is otherwise performance prohibitive.
+Glas programs will rely on acceleration for bit banging, number crunching, physics simulations, machine learning, and many other problem domains.

 *Aside:* It is acceptable to use unchecked accelerators, e.g. `prog:(do:fail, accel:list-append)`, for short-term development.
 Not recommended for long-term use.
 The reference implementation is valuable for verification of the compiler, user-defined transpilation, etc..